box/box-developer-changelog/content/2025/06-24-AI-studio-v2.md

 With the release of the newest version of the AI Studio functionality, we introduced the [enhancements][1] listed below.

-**Users** receive a notification in case of any issues with an agent directly in the AI Studio UI.
-An agent validation happens in real time.
+* **Users** receive a notification in case of any issues with an agent directly in the AI Studio UI.
+* Agents are validated in real time.
+The ones that don't pass validation are not visible for the users.

 **Admins** can: